 Plan daily gaming sessions with your cat.
 These sessions should last about 10 minutes and should be held when the pet is in a playful mood.
 During the game, you can throw one of the cat’s favorite toys to the side.
-This way you will protect your hands and feet from the pet, as well as stimulate its innate instinct to chase prey and pounce on it.
+This way you will protect your hands and feet from the pet and stimulate its innate instinct to chase prey and pounce on it.

-For your cat, the ankle is an easy moving target, especially if the pet doesn’t have any other toys or objects to play with.
+For your cat, the ankle is a smooth moving target, especially if the pet doesn’t have any other toys or objects to play with.
 At the most unexpected moment, the cat can jump out of its hiding place and bite you on the ankle.
-When a pet bites your leg, don’t try to run or break away.
+When a pet eats your leg, don’t try to run or breakaway.
 This behavior is typical of prey, and your cat’s predator instincts will only make it bite you harder.

 After release, stand still for a while and do not pay any attention to the cat.
 The pet will stop biting when you stop giving it the pleasure of catching you by the ankles.